efalco777/pic_viewer/README.md

 # Pic Viewer
 Project made for an assessment for Videoslots.

+## SDK
 Flutter sdk version used: 3.7.5.

+Note:
+If you're upgrading to this version you might need to delete "$FLUTTER_SDK/bin/cache" before executing "flutter pub get".
+I've upgraded to this version on two separate devices and each time "flutter pub get" would just hang until cache is deleted.

+## Supported platforms
-Supported platforms: Android, iOS.
+Android, iOS.

 ## How to run

 TERMINAL